 The port operates principally in two industries: terminal operations and industrial/commercial property leases.
 Terminal operations involve marine-oriented operations, including dockage, cargo handling, storage and related activities.
 Industrial/commercial property leases include facilities leases, industrial activities, and storage.
 The annual operating and capital budgets are a forecast of expected resources and the purposeful distribution of those resources.
 This forecast is developed based on historical trends in revenue and expenses, information from customers and tenants, market projections, and key economic and regulatory assumptions.
 It is also recognized that budget adjustments may be made as the port maintains agility to take advantage of unforeseen opportunities or the need to react to unanticipated market and economic conditions.
-Given the need to manage overall costs and continue investing in the port's key initiatives, the following issues were considered in preparing the 2022 budget:
+Given the need to manage overall costs and continue investing in the port's key initiatives, the following issues were considered in preparing the 2023 budget:

 - Continued strong marketing efforts in marine and industrial markets through customer contact, with an emphasis on the use of technology for virtual contacts and client meetings.
-Diversification of business lines has been important in stabilizing operating revenues. - 2022 budget volumes are forecasted at 5.95 million tons.
-The decrease in volumes is the result of the types of cargo being handled and international trade uncertainty. - In 2022, the Terminal 1 Waterfront project will complete construction of Vancouver Landing, Phase 1 of Renaissance Trail and Daniels Way, and deconstruction and demolition of the T1 Warehouse and Red Lion Hotel.
-The AC Hotel by Marriott will open for operations and LPC, the port's development partner, will begin construction of the two office buildings on Block A and C. Lastly, the port will continue efforts to market and promote the Terminal 1 Waterfront as well as developing its funding strategy including the establishment of a Tax Increment Financing District to advance current and future development of the site. - Continued marketing of available properties in Centennial Industrial Park and Terminal 5. - Continue to develop Terminal 5 berth facilities to support maritime opportunities and future bulk facilities. - Continued focus on maintaining existing public assets, including marine terminals, rail, facilities, and equipment as a result of significant development of new infrastructure. - Debt service on Limited Tax General Obligation Bonds is \$5.44 million.
-Revenue Bond debt service is \$5.31 million.
-The port plans to issue debt in 2022 to support the capital program. - Assessed property values in the port district increased 12.34 percent from 2021 to 2022.
-The port's 2022 certified levy is \$12.65 million.
+Diversification of business lines has been important in stabilizing operating revenues. - 2023 budget volumes are estimated to be 6.68 million metric tons a 12.27% increase over 2022 budget.
+The increase is due to an increase in grains, autos, bulk liquids and wind, offset by a decrease in steels. - In 2023, the Terminal 1 Waterfront project will complete the design for the new dock and begin demolition of the existing dock structure. - Continued marketing of available properties in Centennial Industrial Park and Terminal 5. - Continue to develop Terminal 5 berth facilities to support maritime opportunities and future bulk facilities. - Continued focus on maintaining existing public assets, including marine terminals, rail, facilities, and equipment as a result of significant development of new infrastructure. - Debt service on Limited Tax General Obligation Bonds is \$5.04 million.
+Revenue Bond debt service is \$5.30 million. - Assessed property values in the port district increased 17.58 percent from 2022 to 2023.
+The port's 2023 certified levy is \$13.05 million.
 The budget is based on the port taking a 1 percent increase, utilization of 100 percent of banked capacity and new construction.
-The levy limit is based on the lower of the implicit price deflator (IPD) of 3.86 percent or 1 percent per Initiative I-747.

-• Advancement of more than 30 strategies from the port's 2018 Strategic Plan.
+The levy limit is based on the lower of the implicit price deflator (IPD) of 6.457 percent or 1 percent per Initiative I-747. - Continue advancement of many strategies from the port's 2018 Strategic Plan.
 The plan guides the port's activities and budget for the next decade.